 If applicable, you will also want to contact your third party sick-pay administrator to confirm when your final benefit amounts will be available so you or your payroll vendor can schedule your year-end processing.
 Also, determine who will handle the W-2s for these payments (you/your payroll provider or the third-party provider).

 Check if you have any terminated employees with required adjustments and confirm that their information is entered correctly in your records and/or your payroll system.
 Remember, you may need to gross up adjustments to cover employee portions of Social Security and Medicare taxes.
 If you don't have a valid address or email for an inactive employee, make sure you have a good place to store their undelivered W-2 (you know they'll eventually come looking for it).
-Lastly, make sure to close any unused tax accounts that are no longer in use due to employees no longer being active in a given state.
-With the number of employees working remotely these days, this is an important item to double check each year.

 When you're preparing to run your last payroll of the year, you'll likely come across information to update in your records or payroll system.
 Examples include: